jorge-cardoso/jorge-cardoso.github.io/index.md

 + Network programmability and programmable switches
 + SmartNICS/FPGAs

-As a step in the field of AI for Networks, we are organizing the [1st Network Verification Workshop](https://networkverification-workshop.github.io/) to provide a forum for the community to come together and rethink fundamental questions, breakthrough solutions in Network Verification in summer 2021.
+As a step in the field of AI for Networks, we are organizing the [1st Network Verification Workshop](https://networkverification-workshop.github.io/) to provide a forum for the community to come together and rethink fundamental questions, breakthrough solutions in network verification in summer 2021.

 News